GeoWebCache/gwc-release/README.md

 Before starting a release
 -------------------------

-If running on a non Windows platform after installing xssdoc:
+If running on a non Windows platform after installing xsddoc:

 ````
 dos2unix xsddoc